delftswa2017/desosa2017/team-scikit-learn/chapter.md

 * Linear algebra, practically a demand for using scikit-learn as it is used almost everywhere that constitutes actual functionality.
 In addition, it is often a prerequisite for the other knowledge areas.
 * Machine learning, scikit-learn allows use of neural network techniques, k-means and other techniques to provide most of its functionality.
 * Set/collection theory, operations on and properties of sets are \(implicitly\) used as the basis for certain operations \(such as biclustering, mean\_shift and kmeans\)

+# Perspective

+## Computational performance perspective

+One of important perspective of implementing machine learning library is computational performance.
+There are two computational performance metrics that can be used: latency and throughput at prediction time.
+Optimization is usually done to minimize latency and maximize throughput but it can hurt prediction accuracy.

+### Prediction latency
+Prediction latency is measured as the elapsed time necessary to make a prediction (e.g. in micro-seconds) \[38\].
+There are four main factors that influence the prediction latecy: number of features, input data representation and sparsity, model complexity, feature extraction.
+Number of features affects memory consumption, which shows number of basic operations, such as multiplications for vector-matrix products.
+Matrix of M instances with N features will result O(NxM) space complexity.
+In sparse input data representation, optimization using sparse format is essential to make performance better by not storing zeros which will lead to less memory consumption.
+As a rule of thumb you can consider that if the sparsity ratio is greater than 90% you can probably benefit from sparse formats \[38\].
+Model complexity will lead to more predictive power and latency.
+Increasing predictive power is usually interesting, but for many applications we would better not increase prediction latency too much \[38\].
+In many real world applications the feature extraction process (i.e. turning raw data like database rows or network packets into numpy arrays) governs the overall prediction time \[38\].
+In many cases it is thus recommended to carefully time and profile your feature extraction code as it may be a good place to start optimizing when your overall latency is too slow for your application.

+### Prediction throughput
+Prediction throughput is defined as the number of predictions the software can deliver in a given amount of time (e.g. in predictions per second) \[38\].
+There are several ways to improve prediction throughput, such as spawn additional instances that share same model or add more machines to spread the load.

 # Software Debts